hansonj34/Election_Analysis/README.md

    The anlaysis of the election show that:
                 There were 369,711 total votes cast in the election.

    The candidates were:
                 Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane

-   The candidate results were:
+   The candidate final results show:

    Winner: Diana DeGette, who received 73.8% of the votes and  272,892 number of votes.